 Daily Prayer from the Anglican Prayer Book for Australia

-In the Daily Prayer from the Anglican ’A Prayer Book for Australia’ podcast, Felicity Scott leads Morning and Evening Prayer, with the bible readings for the day.
-Felicity is a Liturgical Assistant at St John the Baptist Anglican Church Bulimba, QLD, Australia.
+In the Daily Prayer from the Anglican ’A Prayer Book for Australia’ podcast, Felicity Scott leads Morning or Evening Prayer, with the bible readings for the day.
+Felicity is a Liturgical Assistant with the Anglican Church QLD, Australia.
 Daily prayer, consisting of Morning and Evening Prayer from the Anglican A Prayer Book for Australia.
 Daily Prayer from the Anglican A Prayer Book for Australia is copyright © 1995 The Anglican Church of Australia Trust Corporation, Australia, published by Broughton Publishing.
 Used here with permission.
 Scripture quotations (other than psalms) are from The New Revised Standard Version (Anglicized) of the Bible, copyright © 1989, 1995 by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 All rights reserved.

 Episodes